ks-amit/Distributed-Database/readme.md

 The installation of the project is complicated, however, they are provided in the file `instructions.txt`.
 The application uses multiple instances of postgres on the same machine, but on different ports which simulate data servers on different machines.
 I would be glad to help you out in case you run in to any problem while installing :)

-Kindly note that the nstallation instructions for UNIX based systems only.
+Kindly note that the installation instructions are meant for UNIX based systems only.

 ## Technologies Used